 Reach for this book when your child is struggling with self-worth, making poor choices, or feeling disconnected from their family and roots.
 It is a powerful resource for the 'difficult' kid who feels misunderstood and needs to see a path toward redemption.
 The story follows Benjamin, a boy caught in a cycle of shoplifting and trouble, who is sent to live with his estranged father on an Ojibwe reservation.
 Through the lens of Indigenous culture and the raw beauty of the wilderness, the book explores how finding one's identity can heal a broken heart.
 It is a deeply moving, realistic contemporary novel for middle-grade readers that emphasizes that no one is beyond a second chance.
 Parents will appreciate the honest look at shame and the hopeful, restorative power of heritage and nature.

-The book deals directly with criminal behavior (theft), parental abandonment, and cultural erasure.
+The book deals directly with criminal behavior (theft), parental abandonment, and depicts instances of forced assimilation in boarding schools.
 The approach is secular but deeply spiritual in its connection to Indigenous traditions.
 The resolution is realistic and hopeful, focusing on restorative justice rather than just punishment.

 A middle-schooler (age 10-12) who feels like the 'black sheep' of their family or school.
 It is perfect for a child who uses acting out as a shield for loneliness.

-Parents should be prepared to discuss the complexities of the foster system and why Benjamin's father was absent, as these provide critical context for his behavior.
+Parents should be prepared to discuss the impact of parental absence and the foster system on Benjamin's emotional well-being and his journey to reconnect with his heritage.
 A parent might see their child being defensive or repeating bad behaviors and realize the child has 'given up' on being good.

 Younger readers will focus on the survival elements and the 'mean kid' turning good.
-Older readers will grasp the systemic issues regarding Indigenous identity and the nuance of Benjamin's internal shame.
+Older readers will grasp the systemic issues of discrimination and historical trauma that impact Indigenous communities and contribute to Benjamin's internal shame and struggle for self-acceptance.

-Unlike many 'troubled kid' stories that rely on boot camps, Bird uses the grounding power of Indigenous culture and a father-son reconciliation to drive change.
+Unlike many 'troubled kid' stories that rely on boot camps, Bird uses the strength of Ojibwe traditions, such as connection to the land and intergenerational knowledge, alongside a father-son reconciliation to drive change.

 Benjamin Waterfalls is a chronic shoplifter who feels like a 'lost cause.'
 After his latest arrest, his mother sends him from the city to a Minnesota Ojibwe reservation to live with a father he barely knows.
 There, Benjamin must trade his stolen sneakers for a life in the woods, learning traditional ways, navigating family secrets, and discovering that his value isn't defined by his mistakes.